jai-naidu/CV/README.md

 September 2020 - December 2020

 In the fall of 2020 I had the opportunity to take on a larger role at Accolade.
 I developed a serverless application using the AWS suite (SAM, Lambda, CloudFormation, DynamoDB, S3, API Gateway and ES).
-With only some initial manual intervention (human security checks) the app was able to expose data normally stored in the backend to a customizable, transactionally accessible database and generate an API endpoint for ease of access.
-An app like this, while still requiring some finishing touches, speeds up the internal development proccesses greatly.
-The project drew a lot of attention and is likely to be implemented after a few more iterations.
+With only some initial manual intervention (human security checks), the app was able to expose data that is normally stored in the backend to a customizable (database type is variable on specification), transactionally accessible database and generate an API endpoint for ease of access.
+This tool, while still requiring some finishing touches, significantly speeds up the internal development proccess.
+I presented the project at an internal data conference and it was received well and garnered attention.
+Some executives and VP's showed interest and I would guess that the application will be taken further into the development cycle.

 # Data Science Intern - Khoury College of Computer Science